Take a 1-min quiz to get training plan Male Female

 An example of an intense 6-day workout split could be:

-• Monday: Chest, Shoulder, Triceps (light)
+• Monday: Chest, shoulders, and triceps (light)

-• Tuesday: Legs and Core
+• Tuesday: Legs and core

-• Wednesday: Back, Biceps, Forearms
+• Wednesday: Back, biceps, and forearms

-• Thursday: Chest, Shoulder, Triceps (heavy)
+• Thursday: Chest, shoulders, and triceps (heavy)

 • Friday: Rest day